 54. Extensions will be granted on a case-by-case basis when the request is received after the expiry date of the Form E29B.

-55. Any goods remaining in Canada beyond the expiry date of Form E29B without permission from the CBSA are subject to the payment of duties and taxes, as if the goods were being accounted for according to section 32 of the Customs Act.
+55. Any goods remaining in Canada beyond the expiry date of Form E29B without authorization from the CBSA are subject to the payment of duties and taxes, as if the goods were being accounted for according to section 32 of the Customs Act.

-57. If the importer or the importer's agent fails to respond to the request, any funds posted as a security deposit will be taken to account.
-When there is sufficient information and the importation is a commercial entry, the security deposit will be accounted for on a Form B3, Canada Customs Coding Form.
-When there is insufficient information or the importation is non-commercial, the security deposit will be accounted for on a Form B15, Casual Goods Accounting Document.
+57. If the importer or the importer's agent fails to respond to the request, any funds (i.e., cash, cheques and debits) posted as a security deposit will be taken to account.
+When there is sufficient information and the importation is a commercial entry, the security deposit will be accounted for on a Form B3-3.
+When there is insufficient information or the importation is non-commercial, the security deposit will be accounted for on a Form B15.
 The importer's copy will be sent to the importer.

-59. The four-year period established for submitting refund claims under paragraph 74(3)(b) of the Customs Act will apply.
-The period begins on the date the Form E29B is processed.
+61. The four-year period established for submitting refund claims under subparagraph 74(3)(b)(i) of the Customs Act will apply.
+The period begins on the date the Form E29B was processed.

-60. Where the importer fails to acquit the Form E29B at the time of export, the following documents may be accepted as alternate proof of exportation:
+62. Where the importer fails to acquit the Form E29B at the time of export, the following documents may be accepted as alternate proof of exportation:

 The following instructions are intended to help with the completion of Form E29B, Temporary Admission Permit.
 The instructions are numbered to correspond with the numbered fields on Form E29B.

 - 1. Indicate the name, full address and telephone number of the importer.

 - 2. If a broker or other individual is acting on behalf of the importer, indicate the name, full address and telephone number of the broker or the importer's agent.